Unacceptable Behaviour Warning Letters

 - Refrain from behaving in an anti-social manner

-- Not to act in any way which may cause a nuisance to other members of the community, or which may cause them to feel harassed, alarmed or distressed
+- Not to act in a way which may cause nuisance to the community

 - Consider the impact of their behaviour on members of the community, respect people, their property and public places